 “We have many global clients who have recently come to NashTech asking for help because their team in other offshore centers could not cope with the impact of Covid-19.
 They are not ready for the WFH model while, in Vietnam, business still operates smoothly.
 During social distancing, over 1700 NashTech Vietnam staff worked from home without having any impact to client’s projects.”

-Managing Director of NashTech
+Mr. Cuong Nguyen, Managing Director – NashTech

 According to Cuong, this is a good time to invest into Vietnam because:

 - Vietnam’s economy is growing very fast.
 GDP will soon surpass Singapore and Malaysia in 2020 and Vietnam is amongst very few countries in the world that has positive growth during Covid-19 (IMF forecast).

 - A large proportion of the population is in the golden age period.
 About 70% of the population is under the age of 35.

 - There is a very good talented resource pool with nearly 1 million ICT resources which is growing at a rate of 10% per year (ICT white book 2019) (Report from PWC and Vietnam Chamber of Commerce and Industry (VCCI)).

 - Students in Vietnam prefer STEM subjects